cozy/cozy-stack/docs/settings.md

 ### GET /settings/capabilities

 List the activated capabilities for this instance.
+An unadvertised capability should be considered `false` and, for backward compatibility, if you can't get a valid response from this endpoint (in particular in case of a `404 Not found` error), all capabilities should be considered `false`.

 #### Request